pepstock-org/Charba/readme.md

      * add `loop` property to animation options.
      * add `animation` options and configuration to datasets.
      * add `animation` options and configuration to tooltips.
-     * add `setAnimationEnabled` and `isAnimationEnabled` methods to animation containers into configuration, options and datasets.
+     * add `setAnimationEnabled` and `isAnimationEnabled` methods to animation containers to configuration, options and datasets.
    * add `update(IsAnimationModeKey)` and `reconfigure(IsAnimationModeKey)` methods to `IsChart` interface in order to update the chart by an animation mode.
    * add `ConfigurationAnimationCallback` interface in order to create the animation configuration at runtime at chart configuration.
    * add `TooltipsAnimationCallback` interface in order to create the animation configuration at runtime at tooltips configuration.
    * add `DatasetAnimationCallback` interface in order to create the animation configuration at runtime at dataset configuration.
-   * change `borderSkipped` property into `BarDataset` class in order to manage it as indexable options.
+   * change `borderSkipped` property in `BarDataset` class in order to manage it as indexable options.
    * add `offset` and `hoverOffset` properties to `PieDataset` and `DoughnutDataset` classes.
    * add `minIndex` and `maxIndex` properties to `CartesianCategoryAxis` class in order to manage minimum and maximum by index of the label, instead of its content.
    * add `labels` property to `CartesianCategoryAxis` class.